 We are developing mathematical models for the F-actin length distribution and kinetic parameters for the interactions between F-actin, gelsolin, and Flii.
+We infer model parameters based on actin dynamics experiments performed in UniSA’s Future Industries Institute (FII).

 The presence of bacterial biofilms in wounds can lead to persistent infections and impaired healing.
-Experimental researchers at UniSA’s Future Industries Institute have developed a smart hydrogel for targeted delivery of antimicrobial agents to wounds.
+Experimental researchers in FII have developed a smart hydrogel for targeted delivery of antimicrobial agents to wounds.

 We are developing mathematical models for the delivery of antimicrobials, using agent-based and continuum mechanical approaches.